 However, it’s not as much of a surprise when you consider what a typical door is made of.
 The doors we see in apartments and houses usually have a hollow core.
 That means, in most cases, an inside cardboard honeycomb core with a softwood outer frame.
 The hollow core has air in it, which, as you may have guessed, is a great medium for noise.

 A door can also have plenty of gaps through which noise can sneak in, for example, between the door and the door frame.
 That’s why many of the following fixes involve us plugging those gaps somehow.

-10 Cheap and Simple Ways to Soundproof a Door
+13 Cheap DIY Ways to Soundproof a Door